bwplotka/mdox/README.md

       --version                  Show application version.
       --log.level=info           Log filtering level.
       --log.format=clilog        Log format to use.
+      --profiles.path=PROFILES.PATH
+                                 Path to directory where CPU and heap profiles will be saved; If empty, no profiling will be enabled.
+      --metrics.path=METRICS.PATH
+                                 Path to directory where metrics are saved in OpenMetrics format; If empty, no metrics will be saved.
       --check                    If true, fmt will not modify the given files, instead it will fail if files needs formatting --code.disable-directives  If false, fmt will parse custom fenced code